-As climbers, we don’t need much, but one thing we definitely desire is a means of getting to the rocks we incessantly dream about.
-When it finally comes time to plan a climbing trip, figuring out the best transportation for getting to those destinations usually crops up as step one.
+As rock climbers, we don’t need much, but one thing we definitely desire is a means of getting to the rocks we incessantly dream about.
+When planning your next adventure, use this guide to know the best vehicles for rock climbing trips.

 The basis of most climbing trips.
 90% of the time this is what will get you to the crag and back.
 Road trips let you see all the geography and also provide a unique mixture of incredible frustration and memorable moments.
 I once drove 5 people, a dog, and 1000lbs of gear 19 hours through Mexico in a 2-door Toyota Tacoma.
 That was memorable, but I would not jump at the chance to repeat it.

 Let’s take a look at your (or your friends) vehicle and why it’s rad:

 The epitome of luxury, and the top scorer.
 If you drive a van, you are pretty much climbing royalty and everyone wants to be your friend.
 You’re living the vansion life.

 Sprinter Van, Volkswagen Vanagon, Ford Econoline, Westfalia Eurovan, Sportsmobile Van

 Check out Alex Honnold’s van set up:

 Definitely a step down in comfort from the sought after van, but will go pretty much anywhere.
 Having a truck says you’re a little rough around the edges and you don’t take no for an answer.

 Toyota Tacoma (aka, the gold standard in climber trucks)